azizsghaier111/Assembly-Re-alignment-Experiment/README.md

 4. Check the `forensics.pdf` file for a detailed report of the experiment.

-## Results
-The generated plots provide insights into the distribution of valid instructions before encountering an invalid instruction.
-Summary statistics are printed to the console.

-## References
 - Capstone disassembly framework: [http://www.capstone-engine.org/](http://www.capstone-engine.org/)
 - GitHub repository for executables: [https://github.com/bormaa/Benign-NET](https://github.com/bormaa/Benign-NET)